westpoint-robotics/rpi4vndheadless/README.md

 # rpi4vndheadless
-How to convert RPi4 to headless mode with VNC viewer
+How to convert RPi4 to headless mode with RealVNC viewer and server

 ### 0. Configuration

 - RPi4
 - Ubuntu 22.04
+- Master Computer with RealVNC Viewer installed

 ### 1. RealVNC installation